AAkinDev/Cloud-Service-Matrix/assets/logos/README.md

 - Use for documentation and presentations
 - Maintain consistent branding across the project

-## Recommended Files
+## Available Logos

-- `aws-logo.png` - Amazon Web Services logo
+- `aws.png` - Amazon Web Services logo ✅
-- `azure-logo.png` - Microsoft Azure logo
+- `Azure.png` - Microsoft Azure logo ✅
-- `gcp-logo.png` - Google Cloud Platform logo
+- `Google_cloud.png` - Google Cloud Platform logo ✅
-- `oracle-cloud-logo.png` - Oracle Cloud Infrastructure logo
+- `oracle-cloud.png` - Oracle Cloud Infrastructure logo ✅
-- `ibm-cloud-logo.png` - IBM Cloud logo
+- `IBM_Cloud_logo.png` - IBM Cloud logo ✅

+All logos are now available and being used in the main README.

+## Usage in README

+The logos are displayed in the main README.md file in the "Supported Cloud Providers" table.
+Each logo is properly linked and will display the actual provider branding when viewed on GitHub or other Markdown renderers.

 ## Guidelines